 - You will get to make a telephone call in order to contact a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released quickly, you might be able to keep wearing street clothes, otherwise you you will have to wear a jumpsuit.
+- If you are expected to be released quickly, you might be able to keep wearing street clothes, otherwise you will have to wear a jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell your story so other people can learn from your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help other people to get through jail processing?

 Click here to tell your story